Monday, December 23, 2002

 An environmentalist complaining about other environmentalists?
 The author of

-from the Denver Post has a wonderful point about the environmentalists who are trying to get rid of ranching.
+this article from the Denver Post has a wonderful point about the environmentalists who are trying to get rid of ranching.

 Discuss